jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

     (a) means the allocation or provisional allocation of New Zealand units; but (b) does not include the transfer of New Zealand units
   - **annual financial statements of the Government** has the meaning given in section 2(1) of the Public Finance Act 1989
+  - **annual hectare limit** , in relation to a calendar year, means the hectare limit for that year as determined under section 190KH
   - **approved overseas unit** means a unit, other than a New Zealand unit, that is— (a) issued (as defined by this section); and
     (b) prescribed as a unit that may be transferred to accounts in the Registry
+  - **arable land use** means the use of land to grow any of the following crops for harvest:
+    (a) grain cereal, legumes, or pulse grain:
+    (b) herbage seed:
+    (c) oilseed:
+    (d) maize grain, maize silage, cereal silage, or mangels:
+    (e) crops grown for seed multiplication
   - **associated person** has the meaning given to it by subsection (3)
   - **auction** means an auction to sell New Zealand units under section 6A
+  - **ballot** means a first ballot or a second ballot conducted by the EPA in accordance with subpart 4B of Part 5
   - **biogenic methane** means all methane greenhouse gases produced from the agriculture and waste sectors (as reported in the New Zealand Greenhouse Gas Inventory)
   - **cancel** , in relation to a unit, means the transfer of the unit to a cancellation account in the Registry with the effect specified in section 18CA(1)
   - **carbon accounting area** means an area of post-1989 forest land—